cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 ### Will the UiTPAS API be able to handle all of my requests?
 I'm worried about a realtime dependency on UiTPAS at check out.

 Only a small percentage of your requests should be accessing the UiTPAS API, as you only show [UiTPAS tariffs](/reference/UiTPAS.v2.json/paths/~1tariffs/get) for those users who entered an UiTPAS number or have an UiTPAS number saved in their user profile.
-Numerous applications are already successfully accessing the UiTPAS API every day, which which has been running since 2012 with very low downtime.
+Numerous applications are already successfully accessing the UiTPAS API every day, which has been running since 2012 with very low downtime.

 ### Can the regularPrice sent in /ticket-sales differ from the prices listed in the UiTdatabank event?